 Summary

-Most messaging platforms are not designed to share large files.
-On the other hand, most file storage systems are designed just for that.
+Most messaging platforms are not designed to share large files, while most file storage systems are designed just for that.
 Using an external file store to store files and a messaging platform to orchestrate data flows brings the best of both worlds.

 Thank you for reading.
 Is there something else that this post is missing?
 I'd love to hear about it in the comments.